alextsui0510/alexu0510.github.io/index.md

 ### Support or Contact [They-us](https://alexu.xyz/).

 Having trouble with Pages Still??
-Come on, I beg your forgiviness for my [dity words](https://www.alexu.xyz/) in my mind which i don't want say it out to others, My level only makes me survive.
+Come on, I beg your forgiviness for my [dirty words](https://www.alexu.xyz/) in my mind which i don't want say it out to others, My level only makes me survive.
 Go Check out git page's professional [documentation](https://help.github.com/pages) or [contact support](https://github.com/contact) and they are going to help you to sort it out definitely.

 Have fun then.